Vfold-RNA/MgNet/README.md

 `430` is the driver version.
 Or you can download the appropriate NVIDIA diver and execute the binary as sudo.

+> :point_right: installed NVIDIA driver should be compatible with CUDA Toolkit 10.1.

 #### 2.2 Reboot your machine and verify the installation with the following command
 ```
 nvidia-smi